LucaWoess/Cookbre/README.md

 - Possibility of displaying dishes by name or by specifying the ingredients available at home.
 The displayed dishes can be filtered by vegetarian or not vegetarian.
 - Display of the current time.

+## Installation
+Clone the repository into a local folder by using the command: git clone https://github.com/LucaWoess/Cookbre.git

+Further explanation comming soon

 ## Contact

 If you have any questions about this project, please feel free to contact us.